mirage/ocaml-solo5/README.md

 The OCaml runtime ("OCaml Core System") built by this package is distributed under the terms of the GNU LGPL version 2.1 with a special exception for static or dynamic linking to produce an executable file.
-For details refer to the LICENSE file included in the version of the `ocaml-src` installed on your system as a dependency when you build this package.
+For details refer to the LICENSE file included in the version of the `ocaml-src` OPAM package installed on your system as a dependency when you build this package.

 ## Components